 • Data sharing is absolutely key.
 In responding to gun violence, police may be first at the scene.
 But, to most effectively address the public health ramifications of this crisis and build safer communities, the data police departments collect on gun violence needs to be shared with entities outside of law enforcement such as city government, schools, and hospitals.
 These institutions all serve the community and therefore should be on the same page (and have access to the same data) to provide the most meaningful services and interventions to those who need it most.

-I left the conference inspired and invigorated by the important work we are doing at ShotSpotter to improve community safety and establish lasting social change and I look forward to sharing additional details in a future blog.
+I left the conference inspired and invigorated by the important work we are doing at SoundThinking to improve community safety and establish lasting social change and I look forward to sharing additional details in a future blog.

 In solidarity,